sanguinariojoe/adopt_the_imp/README.md

 [submit an issue](https://github.com/sanguinariojoe/adopt_the_imp/issues) so that we can update the table.

+Some details on how it is implemented on AQUAgpusph can be found [here](https://github.com/sanguinariojoe/adopt_the_imp/wiki/AQUAgpusph)

 # Citing

 Cercos-Pita, J. L., et al. "SPH energy conservation for fluid–solid interactions." <em>Computer Methods in Applied Mechanics and Engineering</em> 317 (2017): 771-791.

 Cercos-Pita, J. L., et al. "The role of time integration in energy conservation in Smoothed Particle Hydrodynamics fluid dynamics simulations." <em>European Journal of Mechanics-B/Fluids</em> 97 (2023): 78-92.
+(Available on [arXiv](https://arxiv.org/abs/2210.12372))

 Cercos-Pita, J. L., et al. "Boundary conditions for SPH through energy conservation." <em>Computers & Fluids</em> 285 (2024): 106454.
+(Available on [arXiv](https://arxiv.org/abs/2410.08573))

 Merino-Alonso, P. & Violeau, D. "Energy conservation in ISPH" <em>17th ERCOFTAC SPHERIC workshop</em> (2023).